IATI/iati-publisher-docs/docs/which-template.rst

 - need help distinguishing between elements of the IATI Standard that require a single entry (e.g. activity status), versus those that accept multiple entries (e.g. budget)

 Only one template can be uploaded at a time.
 It is normally recommended to `export existing activity data <https://docs.publisher.iatistandard.org/en/latest/bulk-import/#exporting-your-existing-data>`_ before adding to it via the import functionality.

+See `How do I complete the XLSX templates? <https://docs.publisher.iatistandard.org/en/latest/how-to-xlsx/>`_ for more guidance.